amazingrando/gumshoe/srd/6-YourCharacter.md

 If you have 8 or more points in **Medic** you get **Pathology** 1 for free.

+### People Person (Interpersonal)

+“Hey, I think my sister works with your aunt\!”

+You can make a new acquaintance from any walk of life feel like your new best friend.
+You chat with folks, learn their stories, and file them in your ever-expanding memory vault.
+You foster a comfort level that leads them to talk without even realizing that they’ve let their guard down.
+You can:

+  - recall gossip and details about prominent but non-famous people, including details of their careers, romantic lives, and connections to the old regime or People’s Congress

+  - deduce details of a person’s biography from the way they speak, dress, and hold themselves

+  - reliably intuit whether an otherwise unknown individual you’re meeting in person for the first time fought for or against the Castaignes, or sat the revolution out

+  - observe a group of people and see who hates who, who’s sleeping with who, and who wishes they were sleeping with who

+  - divine the nature of a person’s ambitions from innocuous small talk

+On a spend/Push, get practical assistance, rather than information, from someone you just met.

 ### Photography (Technical)

 You’re proficient in the use of cameras, including still and video photography.
 You can: